SingleManTH/agiletoolkit.org/docs/architecture/goals.md

     TODO: example

 Any code using the parent `user` Model will continue to work, because nothing has changed.
-And there's no danger that new code using the the `superuser` Model will inadvertantly treat the `superuser` as a `user`: there's a clean separation of concerns.
+And there's no danger that new code using the the `superuser` Model will inadvertantly apply `superuser` operations to a `user` because you changed the query conditions to select only `superusers`: there's a clean separation of concerns.
 Your old `user` tests continue to run, and you add specific tests for the new `superuser` functionality.
 So changing your code is easy, robust and safe.
 This is the power of Extensibility.

 As an important side effect, this means that Agile Toolkit is radically injectable: any object can be swapped out or reconfigured at any stage with no need for any special planning or configuration.
 So it's a software tester's dream!